geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/point.rst

 Explore Dynamic Symbolization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-We went to a lot of work to set up selectors to choose between star and circle for capital cities.
+We went to a lot of work to set up filters to choose between star and circle for capital cities.

    This approach is straightforward when applied in isolation: